Climate Justice Alliance launches second season of its podcast with climate leaders

 Episode Review

-- Episode One walks through the formation of the climate justice movement, traveling from Indianapolis, to Puerto Rico, North Carolina to Mississippi, California and beyond.
-It features guides Elizabeth Yeampierre, Kali Akuno, and Inkza Angeles who show us the ways in which they live and embody a relationship with land and with community.
+- Episode One walks through the formation of the climate justice movement, traveling from Indianapolis to Puerto Rico, North Carolina to Mississippi, California and beyond.
+It features guides Elizabeth Yeampierre, Kali Akuno, and Inkza Angeles, who talk about the ways they live and embody a relationship with land and with community.

-- Episode Two features Bineshi Albert, co-executive director of CJA, discusses last year’s United Nations Climate Conference (COP26) in Glasgow, Scotland – and how “net zero” and “carbon capture” are FALSE solutions to climate change that distract us from what we really need to do.
-Podcast host Keenan Rhodes then talks to climate experts Basav Sen (Climate Change Policy Director at the Institute of Policy Studies), Doria Robinson (Executive Director of Urban Tilth), and Chris Rodriguez (Community Organizer at Ironbound Community Corporation) about alternative solutions to a Just transition.
+- Episode Two features Bineshi Albert, co-executive director of CJA, discussing last year’s United Nations Climate Conference (COP26) in Glasgow, Scotland — and how “net zero” and “carbon capture” are false solutions to climate change that distract us from what really needs to be done.
+Podcast host Keenan Rhodes then talks to climate experts Basav Sen (Climate Change Policy Director at the Institute of Policy Studies), Doria Robinson (Executive Director of Urban Tilth), and Chris Rodriguez (Community Organizer at Ironbound Community Corporation) about alternative solutions to a just transition.

 - Episode Five concludes the podcast with a focus on self-transformation and leadership, and our relationships in the ecosystems that are our families, neighborhoods, and communities.
 In this episode, guests Aghilah Nadaraj and Asli Mwaafrika from the Kheprw Institute share what it means to build “community wealth” and how leadership is within each of us.
 It also features Najari Smith, founder of Rich City Rides, on his journey channeling community voices into cooperative power and Climate Justice Alliance’s co-executive director Marion Gee, who talks about personal loss, grief, and her calling to leadership.